MonuChaudhary14/Weather-App/README.md

 🎨 Modern UI – Gradient background and mobile-friendly layout.

 This project focuses on a user-friendly interface and can easily integrate with weather APIs for real-time data.

+** Sometimes, the API take much time to fetch the user location, so please be patient and if the problem still continues, then try it with localhost